NoRi-230401/m5stack-file-server/README.md

 **Supported Devices:**

-*   ESP32-based M5Stack devices with an SD card slot, such as M5Stack Core, Core2, CoreS3.
+*   ESP32-based M5Stack devices with an SD card slot, such as M5Stack Core2, CoreS3,CardPuter.
     *   (An SD card slot is not required if only using SPIFFS).

-*   Currently confirmed to work on `Core2 for AWS` and `CoreS3 SE`.
+*   Currently confirmed to work on `Core2 for AWS` `CoreS3 SE` and  `CardPuter`.
 Please contact me if you encounter issues with other devices.

 ---